ThreeSixtyGiving/standard/documentation/metadata.md

 ### Get more help with Metadata

-Contact 360Giving support for further guidance on including Metadata in your 360Giving data.
+Contact 360Giving Helpdesk for further guidance on including Metadata in your 360Giving data via <support@threesixtygiving.org>.